SimpliCTea/udacity-projects/dog_breed_classifier/README.md

 - set up a simple web-based frontend using bootstrap and jquery.
 - transfered the prediction algorithm from the jupyter notebook to a python file
 - build a flask API '/classify' which,
-    - takes an image and saves it on the server
+    - takes an image and saves it on the server (uploaded using the File API and Flask Werkzeug)
     - verifies a dog or human face is in the image
     - predicts the dog breed
     - deletes the image again (there is no point in saving the file permanently)